Pet hotel business plan for starting your own business

 Marketing Strategy of pet hotel

-Regardless of whether you are thinking of opening dog boarding business or starting up a boarding kennels business, you need to have an effective marketing strategy.
-It would help you stand out amidst competition and capture market share.
+Regardless of whether you are thinking of opening a dog boarding business or starting up a boarding kennels business, you need to have an effective marketing strategy.
+It would help you stand out amidst the competition and capture more market share than your rival companies.

-Little Paws Pet Hotel will use a robust set of marketing and sales strategies that are mentioned in this dog daycare and boarding business plan.
-Hence it would be helpful for you to read it thoroughly if you are thinking of starting your own dog boarding business or are wondering how to start a cat boarding business.
+Little Paws Pet Hotel will use a robust set of marketing and sales strategies.
+In this dog daycare and boarding business plan, we are delineating a few segments from their strategic plan.
+You must go through them if you are thinking of starting your own dog boarding business or even if you are wondering how to start a cat boarding business.

 6.1 Competitive Analysis

-- The services at Little Paws Pet Hotel would be supervised by professional vets who have insights worth 7+ years of experience
+- The services at Little Paws Pet Hotel would be supervised by professional vets who have 7+ years of experience in the field.

-- Sustainable practices such as using local produce for dog and cat food will be employed at Little Paws
+- Sustainable practices such as using local produce for dog and cat food will be employed.

-- The introductory prices offered by Little Paws would be lower than the market rates without compromising on the quality of services
+- The introductory prices offered by Little Paws would be lower than the market rates.
+However, there would still be no compromise on the quality of services.

 6.2 Sales Strategy

-- Leverage on social media platforms such as Facebook and Twitter
+- Exploit the social media platforms such as Facebook and Twitter to get renowned.

-- Host a launching party in Dallas city center to draw attention and create awareness about the pet hotel
+- Host a launching party in Dallas city center to create awareness about the benefits of pet hotels.

 6.3 Sales Monthly